What and how you’ll study

 Degree combinations, teaching methods, and a year-by-year guide to your learning.

-We are unique among Modern Languages departments in Scotland in offering both single and joint honours language degree programmes which all take four years to complete, including a year abroad.
-Our University is ranked fourth in the UK, and 19th in the world, for Modern Languages in the QS World University Rankings by Subject 2018.
+We are unique in Scotland in offering four-year MA honours language programmes that include a full year studying abroad.
+Our University is ranked third in the UK, and 12th in the world, for Modern Languages in the QS World University Rankings by Subject 2020, and 11th in the world for Arts and Humanities.

 |Chinese and French||Chinese and German||Chinese and Spanish|